Quickstart for Batch Changes

 Wait for it to run and compute the changes for each repository.

-When it’s done, click the displayed link to see all of the changes that will be made.
+When it's done, follow the link to the preview page to see all the changes that will be made.

 Make sure the changes look right.

-Click the Apply spec button to create the batch change.
+Click Apply to create the batch change.
 You should see something like this:

-So far, nothing has been created on the code hosts yet.
-For that to happen, we need to publish the changesets in our batch change.
+So far, nothing has been created on your code hosts.
+For that to happen, we need to tell Sourcegraph to publish a changeset.

-Publishing causes commits, branches, and pull requests/merge requests to be created on your code host.
+Publishing causes commits, branches, and pull requests/merge requests to be written to your code host.

 Configure code host credentials

-You can customize your batch spec and experiment with making other types of changes.
+Feel free to customize your batch spec and experiment with making other types of changes.
+You can also explore the documentation to learn what else you can do with Batch Changes!